zuplo/docs/docs/articles/metrics-plugins.md

 :::

+## Metrics

+Zuplo supports the following metrics:

+- request latency
+  - This measures the the total time (in milliseconds) that a request takes once it has entered the API Gateway.
+It includes any outbounds calls from the gateway.
+- request content length
+  - The content length of the request as reported by the content-length header.
+    May be omitted if the content-length header is not present.
+- response content length.
+  - The content length of the response as reported by the content-length header.
+    May be omitted if the content-length header is not present.

 ## Plugins

 Below, you will find details on each metrics plugin.

 ### Datadog (Beta)

-Zuplo supports the following metrics:

-- request latency
-- request content length
-- response content length

-By default, we send all three to Datadog.
+By default, we send all metrics to Datadog.
 However, you have the option below to configure which metrics you want to send.

-Due to the pricing model of Datadog, we aim to be thrifty with what we send.
+Due to the pricing model of Datadog, we recommend being thrifty with what is being sent.
 Refer to
 [counting custom metrics](https://docs.datadoghq.com/account_management/billing/custom_metrics/?tab=countrate#counting-custom-metrics)
 for more information.
 In general, try to avoid high-dimensionality/cardinality tags since those are counted as separate metrics.
 This